TILOS-AI-Institute/MacroPlacement/README.md

 <!--## **Reproducible Example Solutions** -->

-## **Baseline for Circuit Training**
+## **A Human Baseline for Circuit Training**
-We provide a competitive baseline for [Google Brain's Circuit Training](https://github.com/google-research/circuit_training) by placing macros manually following similar rules as the RL agent.
+We provide a human-generated baseline for [Google Brain's Circuit Training](https://github.com/google-research/circuit_training) by placing macros manually following similar (grid-restricted location) rules as the RL agent.
 The example for Ariane133 implemented on NanGate45 is shown [here](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/Flows/NanGate45/ariane133).
 We generate the manual macro placement in two steps:
-(1) we call the [gridding](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/CodeElements/Gridding) scripts to generate grid cells (27 x 27 in our case); (2) we manually place macros on the center of grid cells.
+(1) we call the [gridding](https://github.com/TILOS-AI-Institute/MacroPlacement/tree/main/CodeElements/Gridding) scripts to generate grid cells (27 x 27 in our case); (2) we manually place macros on the centers of grid cells.

 ## **FAQ**
 **Why are you doing this?**
 - The challenges of data and benchmarking in EDA research have, in our view, been contributing factors in the controversy regarding the Nature work.
 The mission of the [TILOS AI Institute](https://tilos.ai/) includes finding solutions to these challenges -- in high-stakes applied optimization domains (such as IC EDA), and at community-scale.
 We hope that our effort will become an existence proof for transparency, reproducibility, and democratization of research in EDA.
 [We applaud and thank Cadence Design Systems for allowing their tool runscripts to be shared openly by researchers, enabling reproducibility of results obtained via use of Cadence tools.]
 - We do understand that Google has been working hard to complete the open-sourcing of Morpheus, and that this effort continues today.
-However, as pointed out in [this Doc](https://docs.google.com/document/d/1vkPRgJEiLIyT22AkQNAxO8JtIKiL95diVdJ_O4AFtJ8/edit?usp=sharing), it has been more than a year since "Data and Code Availability" was committed with publication of the [Nature paper](https://www.nature.com/articles/s41586-021-03544-w).
+However, as pointed out in [this Doc](https://docs.google.com/document/d/1vkPRgJEiLIyT22AkQNAxO8JtIKiL95diVdJ_O4AFtJ8/edit?usp=sharing), updated [here](https://docs.google.com/document/d/1c-uweo3DHiCWZyBzAdNCqqcOrAbKq1sVIfY0_4bFCYE/edit?usp=sharing), it has been more than a year since "Data and Code Availability" was committed with publication of the [Nature paper](https://www.nature.com/articles/s41586-021-03544-w).
 We consider our work a "backstop" or "safety net" for Google's internal efforts, and a platform for researchers to build on.

 **What can others contribute?**
 - Our shopping list (updated August 2022) includes the following.
 Please join in!